xan105/web-component-markdown/README.md

 </figure>
 ```

-For more advanced media type (e.g., canvas, iframe, web-component) you should use the html _"as is"_ within the markdown file, and if necesarry, allow it in the _html sanitizer_ (see below).
+For more advanced media type (e.g., canvas, iframe, web-component) you should use the raw html _"as is"_ within the markdown file, and if necesarry, allow the corresponding element(s) / attribute(s) in the _HTML sanitizer_ (see below).

 **Example**